Ationet/ationetdocs/ATIONet Network User Manual.md

 ### Contract Low Balance Listing

 Shows the list of contracts with low balance to trade 4 more days.
 This calculation is based on usage.
-The "Days Left" column shows the number of days remaining in the contract based on usage analysis.
+The **Days Left** column shows the number of days remaining in the contract based on usage analysis.
 This number is not exact and may vary if the usage pattern changes.

 ![Contract Low Balance Listing](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Dashboard/Contract%20Low%20Balance%20Listing.PNG)

 ### Sub-Account Low Balance Listing

 Shows the list of sub-accounts containing low balance to trade 4 more days.
 This calculation is made based on the use of each sub account.
-The "Days Left" column shows the number of days left in the sub-account based on the usage analysis.
+The **Days Left** column shows the number of days left in the sub-account based on the usage analysis.
 This number is not exact and may vary if the usage pattern changes.

 ![Sub-Account Low Balance Listing](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Dashboard/Sub-Account%20Low%20Balance%20Listing.PNG)